Fryy55/teto-mod/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Crash log**
+If a crash occurs as a result of the bug include a crash log.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
  - Version [e.g. 1.0.0]